Li Haitao (politician): Career

-After graduating from Heilongjiang Bayi Agricultural University in 1980, he was despatched to the Heilongjiang Provincial Planning Commission (later was reshuffled as Heilongjiang Provincial Economic Commission).
-There, he was in turn a deputy chief staff member, a chief staff member，a deputy director of the Office，and finally deputy director of the commission.
+After graduating from Heilongjiang Bayi Agricultural University in 1980, he was dispatched to the Heilongjiang Provincial Planning Commission (later was reshuffled as Heilongjiang Provincial Economic Commission).
+There, he was in turn a deputy chief staff member, a chief staff member, a deputy director of the Office, and finally deputy director of the commission.
 He joined the Chinese Communist Party (CCP) in February 1989.

 In October 2004, he was appointed mayor and deputy party secretary of Jiamusi, he remained in that position until February 2010, when he was transferred to Daxing'anling Prefecture and appointed party secretary.

 He was appointed secretary-general of the Heilongjiang Provincial People's Government in April 2011, secretary-general of the CCP Heilongjiang Provincial Committee in December 2013, and three years later was admitted to member of the CCP Heilongjiang Provincial Committee, the province's top authority.
 He rose to become vice governor of Heilongjiang in April 2016.

 He was made vice chairman of the Heilongjiang Provincial Committee of the Chinese People's Political Consultative Conference in January 2022.

 Downfall

 On 16 September 2023, he had been suspended for "suspected serious discipline violations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 On 12 September 2024, he was expelled from the CCP and dismissed from public office.
+On September 29, he was arrested by the Supreme People's Procuratorate.

+On 21 January 2025, Li was indicted on suspicion of accepting bribes.

+On 17 March 2026, Li was sentenced to life for taking bribes worth 150 million yuan.